How Do I Get to Little Corn Island?

 DISCLAIMER/TRAVEL INSURANCE

 Please be aware that Little Corn is a small remote island and as such boat transport to and from the island will be dependent on good weather conditions, which is the case the vast majority of the time.
-There is no strict rule about it, but if winds are over about 22 knots then there is a chance of delay or cancellations.
-The decision is made by the Navy (Capitania) based in Big Corn and unfortunately, those decisions are not always communicated in advance, even to the panga drivers themselves.
-We recommend that you check forecasts before and during your visit here, and also that you have adequate travel insurance to cover you for potential travel delays.
+There is no strict rule about it, but if winds are over about 22 knots then there is a chance of delay, and the possible option that they will substitute a larger boat, which takes a little longer but is safer in when winds and waves are a bit higher.
+The decision is made by the Navy (Capitania), based in Big Corn and unfortunately those decisions are not always communicated in advance, even to the panga drivers themselves.
+We recommend that you check forecasts before and during your visit here, and also that you consider adequate travel insurance to cover you for potential travel delays.

 Windfinder is a good website to check for wind predictions during your travel days